cantino/ideamachine/README.markdown

 IdeaMachine - A generative grammar for fun and profit
 =================

 IdeaMachine is a fairly simple generative grammar originally used for a silly idea generator, available in the examples/ideas directory.
-We also have a simple planet description generator in examples/planets.
+There is also a simple planet description generator in examples/planets.

 To see it in action, just run:
     ruby examples/ideas/generate_ideas.rb
 or
-    ruby examples/ideas/generate_planets.rb
+    ruby examples/planets/generate_planets.rb

 The grammar files consist of entries like
     RESULT  {a|FRUIT}